 20. Take a bike tour of the city

-Exercise, fun and places to enjoy is what this bike tour offers you, where you will learn about the history of the city and more than 12 of its main attractions, such as Big Ben, Westminster Abbey, the changing of the guard at Buckingham Palace, the street performers of Covent Garden or Trafalgar Square.
+Exercise, fun, and sights to see is what this bike tour offers you, where you will learn about the history of the city and more than 12 of its main attractions, such as Big Ben, Westminster Abbey, the changing of the guard at Buckingham Palace, the street performers of Covent Garden or Trafalgar Square.

 21. Visit Madame Tussauds

 And now, in addition to everything there is to see at Madame Tussauds London, there are several immersive experiences about Sherlock Holmes, Star Wars, Marvel and the history of London aboard the Spirit London Ride.
-Check out the types of tickets for Madame Tussauds
+See the types of tickets for Madame Tussauds

 22. Shop in Candem Town

 To get a different souvenir of the city of London you must visit this picturesque and popular neighborhood that houses the largest market in the city with over 1,000 stores and street stalls where you can eat while listening to live music.
-If you dive around the area you will surely find some of those secret places in London that do not appear in any guidebook.
+If you dive around the area you are sure to find some of those secret places in London that do not appear in any guidebook.